alvarobartt/investiny/README.md

 data = historical_data(investing_id=investing_id, from_date="09/01/2022", to_date="10/01/2022")
 ```

 ## ⚠️ Disclaimer

-Investing.com is a registered trademark from Investing.com, and their services offered by Fusion Media Limited.
+Investing.com is a registered trademark of Investing.com, and its services are offered by Fusion Media Limited.

-Neither `investpy` nor `investiny` are affiliated, endorsed, or vetted by Investing.com.
+Neither `investpy` nor `investiny` is affiliated, endorsed, or vetted by Investing.com.

-Both `investpy` and `investiny` are open source packages that use Investing.com's available data, intended for research and educational purposes only.
+Both `investpy` and `investiny` are open-source packages that use Investing.com's available data, intended for research and educational purposes only.

 You should refer to Investing.com's terms and conditions at https://www.investing.com/about-us/terms-and-conditions for details on your rights to use the actual data, as it is intended for personal use only.